seat-uat/aws-cdk-examples-dasannag-acme-testing/README.md

 # AWS CDK Examples

-This repository contains a set of example projects for the [AWS Cloud Development Kit](https://github.com/aws/aws-cdk).
+This repository contains a set of test example projects for the [AWS Cloud Development Kit](https://github.com/aws/aws-cdk).

 ## Table of Contents